 The Social Security Administration (SSA) has indicated that it shall not continue Social Security payments to recipients who live in certain countries where the Peace Corps serves (including Kyrgyz Republic and Moldova) unless they appear personally before a U.S. Consular Officer.
 During service, fulfilling these SSA requirements will not always be feasible, and cannot be guaranteed.
 Applicants to these countries will receive more detailed information during the application process.
 For more information, visit socialsecurity.gov or call 800.772.1213.

 You can check your application status at any time by logging into your account and clicking on “Job Submission Status,” then checking the “HR Status” column.

 No. There are separate application processes and applicant portals for the two-year program and Peace Corps Response.
 Visit the Response Openings page to explore and apply to Peace Corps Response opportunities.

 If you don't see an opening now that matches your skills, you should continue to monitor open positions, as new opportunities are posted daily.
 Please subscribe to our mailing list to receive information about featured openings

 You will receive a short orientation upon arrival to your country of service.
 Technical and language training is minimal; it is expected that you already possess the skills needed to successfully complete your assignment.

 Assignment extensions are based on the needs of the host partner organization.
 There's a formal approval process, which is managed by the country director.
 Visit Peace Corps Response to learn about positions needed now.

-The Peace Corps takes Volunteer safety and security very seriously and every single Volunteer receives extensive training to reduce risks as much as possible.
-To find out more about the Peace Corps’ approach to safety, check out the Health & Safety section of the website, read Peace Corps' Annual Statistical Report of Crimes Against Volunteers [PDF], or review country-specific sections on preparing to Volunteer.
+The Peace Corps takes Volunteer safety and security very seriously.
+Every Volunteer receives extensive training to reduce risks as much as possible.
+To find out more about the Peace Corps’ approach to safety, check out the Health & Safety section of our website, read the Peace Corps' Annual Statistical Report of Crimes Against Volunteers, and review country-specific sections on preparing to volunteer.

 Staying in Touch